cml2377/dev-profile-generator/README.md

 # Developer Profile Generator

 This is my developer profile generator.
-It is a command-line application that dynamically generates a PDF profile from a GitHub username.
+It is a command-line application that dynamically generates an HTML and PDF profile from a GitHub username.
 The application will be invoked with the following command:

 ```sh
 node index.js
 ```

 This requires some node packages, be sure to use npm install after downloading this generator.

+# Instructions

+How To Use The App:
+1. Clone the repo from https://github.com/cml2377/dev-profile-generator
+2. Install the modules with: npm install
+3. Open index.js in Terminal, then input: node index.js
+4. Enter a GitHub profile name and favorite color
+5. Your profile will generate an HTML and PDF

 ## Description